whoseboy/DDDA/README.md

 🔐 Robust
   - All way has one converge path

-📊 Great visualisation
+📊 Good visualisation
   - All the key parameter were illustrate by chart

-🏄 Easy to use
+🏄 Researcher friendly
+  - All procedure processed in explicit form.
+  - Feasible uncertainty quantification, clear logic.

 ## Usage

 ### Initial setup